gillerick/applied-concurrency-in-go/README.md

   below, for instance, will accept upto 3 values even without a receiving channel.
 - Channels can therefore be used to support synchronous (unbuffered channels) and asynchronous (buffered channels) communication.
+- One of the benefits of buffered channels is that they can act as a cheap in-memory queue thus decoupling producers from consumers.

   ```go
   messages := make(chan string, 3)